dblanding/PicoBot-dev/readme.md

 ![PicoBot w/ all 3 distance sensors](imgs/with_fwd_dist_sensor.jpg)

-* Use vector addition to calculate detected points
+* Use vector addition to calculate the location of detected points.

 ![Vector Addition](imgs/vector-addition.jpg)

 ### Customize arena and plot points detected by distance sensors
 * Starting at origin of arena with pose = (0, 0, 0)

 ![Starting at Home](imgs/run1_start.png)

 * Run No. 1